Plexos / Sources Of Inspiration

 1. Vaporwave/Webcore Aesthetic Currents

 ⠀I'm guessing there's no surprise to anyone with this one.
 Although Webcore is relatively new, and I'm particularly fond of the YouTube ENA series, it was primarily the rise of Vaporwave that has always made me think of doing something like this; I didn't know if it was going to be a game or an app, but it was going to have a WIMP GUI.
-After all, that 1 vaporwave song we all know about was released under the alias MACINTOSH PLUS, the original Macintosh being the first successful PC to do away with the command line and embrace the power of the graphical user interface.
+After all, that one vaporwave song we all know about was released under the alias MACINTOSH PLUS, the original Macintosh being the first commercially successful PC to do away with the command line and embrace the power of the graphical user interface.

 ⠀Nowdays, putting your art inside a window border feels like a simple yet profound way to sprinkle in the subtlest way of storytelling; the implication being that it was made a file at some point, and it's now being accessed by someone.
 It somewhat makes you think of the feeling of finding an unknown file thrown into some directory you've never accessed before, like when you explore someone else's flash drive, or that night you stayed up late playing at your cousin's PC and out of boredom began looking around their files.